apache/druid/docs/querying/set-query-context.md

 For more details on how to use the SET command in your SQL query, see [SET](sql.md#set).

 :::info
- You cannot use SET statements when using Druid SQL JDBC connections.
+You cannot use SET statements in JDBC connections.
 :::